 You can now order 12 printed editions of Vineyard Magazine from our website.
 Simply fill in the form, pay, and then each month the printed edition of the magazine will be sent first class to your door.
 Find out more here.

-How did you get started in viticulture?
+How did you personally get started in wine?

 My path to wine was about as indirect as you can get.
 I lived all over Australia and South East Asia while working as an exploration geologist, however, there was a tipping point in around 2010 where my passion for wine took over.Continue reading “In conversation with Alex Hurley”